 Tap the shutter button to take a photo.
 On iOS, you can tap on DSCO to capture an animated GIF.

 You can access advanced controls in the toolbar above the shutter button.
 Swipe left to see more options.

-To share a photo, tap on the photo you wish to share in your Studio, tap on the Option icon in the bottom right corner and choose your share option.
+To share a photo or video, tap on the media you wish to share in your Studio, tap on the Option icon in the bottom right corner and choose your share option.

 Tap on the Feed icon to access your Feed.